How to update macOS on Macbook

-What should you do before upgrading to the latest macOS version?
+What should you do before upgrading to macOS Sequoia?

 1. Check whether your Mac is compatible with the latest macOS.

 2. Ensure you have enough free space.
-I would recommend freeing up at least 25GB before installing macOS Monterey.
+I would recommend freeing up at least 25GB before installing macOS Sequoia.

-3. Head over to Apple forums/ Reddit and check whether users are facing any major issues with the latest macOS.
+3. Go to the Apple newsroom or Reddit to check whether users are facing any major issues with the latest macOS.

 4. Clear junk files and clean your Mac.
 This will also help reclaim storage space.